Sometimes I write about something that has just come before me, and so it is with this story about a dancer – I found a

 In 1990 I gave birth to my son, and on his first birthday I went to the Neonatal Ward in the hospital to show the staff that he was o k – he had been born two month early.
 It was very close to the AIDS Ward, and decided to dare to visit Kenneth, and show him my son.
 He actually let us come in, and I sat on a chair with my son in my arms.

 Kenneth then told me he had AIDS, (I did not ask about it, he volunteered that information), and that he had probably contracted the virus from a blood transfusion after the accident when he fell off the stage, or maybe it was something he ate, or… It could be anything, but he did not mention having sex.

 He seemed to be hiding a bit under his sheet, looking at us with big eyes, and suddenly he started singing an old fashioned song about a little sick girl in a hospital bed, wasting away from something that was wrong in her chest.

 We said goodbye, and not long after that I heard that he had died.
-His two friends that had gone home over night, were called to his bed in the morning, but then they were stopped because he had just died.
+His two friends that had gone home over night, were called to the hospital in the morning, but then they were stopped because he had just died.
 So they took their time and ate breakfast.